 As I’ve made blatantly clear in this series I view all design as evolutionary; we are not creating in a void no matter what you, your artistic arrogance, or your savvy marketing department may believe.
 Yes, there are those in the industry who are truly at the vanguard of design but inspiration came from somewhere…Take for example the exceptionally beautiful Lapchi carpet shown above by the name of “Jardin”.
 (Note: Lapchi does not endorse my expose of this carpet/design/knockoff).
 I remember the very first time I saw “Jardin” and I marvelled at the attention to detail that was (now formerly) used in its construction; how the overcasting changed colour where each and every design detail intersected with the edge.
 Sigh.
 If only more companies still did this sort of thing… But I digress.
-“Jardin” (Circa 2004) is based on an English mid-eighteenth (18th) silk fabric designed by Anna Maria Garthewaite; an exemplary example of the Botanical designs which where quite prevalent in Europe at the at time.
-The Fabric on which it is based is shown below, image courtesy of the Victoria and Albert Museum.
+‘Jardan’, circa 2004 C.E. is based on an English mid-eighteenth (18th) silk fabric designed by Anna Maria Garthewaite; an exemplary example of the botanical designs which where quite prevalent in Europe at the at time.
+The fabric upon which it is based is shown above, image courtesy of the Victoria and Albert Museum.

 On the other hand, would you like to see lazy (and greedy) design?
 I present…